Professional Standards for the MTAI

-This document offers a comprehensive and robust set of minimum requirements for members of the MTAI that uphold the ethical standards, promote integrity and uphold transparency for teaching Mindfulness Based Interventions (MBIs).
+Below we outline a comprehensive and robust set of minimum requirements for members of the MTAI that uphold the ethical standards, promote integrity and uphold transparency for teaching Mindfulness-Based Interventions (MBIs).

 1.1 Commitment to a Personal Practice